-This new holiday is a wide-ranging exploration of Orkney, our first dedicated trip to these fabulous islands.
-The focus is on birding, but scenery and archaeology are important too, as we visit some of the outlying islands by ferry and plane to complete a great experience.
+This holiday is a wide-ranging exploration of Orkney, and is a trip dedicated to these fabulous islands.
+The focus is on natural history, but scenery and archaeology are important too, as we visit some of the outlying islands by ferry and plane to complete a great experience.
 Target birds breeding on the moors and wetlands include Hen Harrier, Short-eared Owl, Black-tailed Godwit, Twite, and a wide range of seabirds, waders and wildfowl.
 Anything can turn up on North Ronaldsay, and offshore we have a good chance of Otter, Minke Whale and other cetaceans.

-On mainland Orkney, Hen Harrier and Short-eared Owl will be settling to breed, and Peregrine and Merlin hunt along the meadow fringes.
-Eight species of duck, including locally uncommon Shoveler and Pintail.
-A number of waders, include breeding Black-tailed Godwit and Snipe, and Water Rail, and Greylag Goose can be found on inland pools.
-We visit seabird cliffs, and see waders, divers and ducks inland, as well as Mountain Hare, Common and Grey Seal and Otter.
+On Mainland Orkney, Hen Harrier and Short-eared Owl will be settling to breed, and Peregrine and Merlin hunt along the meadow fringes.
+Eight species of duck, including locally uncommon Shoveler and Pintail are found, with a number of waders, include breeding Black-tailed Godwit, Snipe, Water Rail and Greylag Goose.
+We visit seabird cliffs on several occasions, with a full range of seabirds present, including Gannet, Puffin, Guillemot, Razorbill, Fulmar, Black Guillemot and Shag.

-On Mainland we visit Marwick, Brough Head and RSPB reserves, as well as using our mobile minibus hide as we explore moorlands.
-A key feature of this thorough exploration of the Orkneys will be island hopping, and we visit Westray, Rousay and Hoy, three very different islands which hold seabirds, waders and more.
-The final part of our holiday will be a two night visit to North Ronaldsay, where we explore the island to find passage migrants, and enjoy the unique feel of this enchanting small island.
-Your ‘Piperair’ flight to the island may be a highlight of the trip!
+We will visit Marwick Head and Brough of Birsay,with other RSPB reserves throughout the isles, as well as using our mobile minibus hide as we explore moorlands.
+A key feature of this thorough exploration of the Orkneys will be island hopping, and we visit Westray, Rousay and Hoy, three very different islands which hold incredible historical sites as well as seabirds, waders and more.
+The final part of our holiday will be a two night visit to North Ronaldsay, where we explore the island to find passage migrants as well as getting a more intimate feel of one of our favourite places enjoying the unique feel of this enchanting small island.
+Your ‘Islander’ flights to and from the island may be a highlight of the trip!

 We also visit some of the finest prehistoric archaeological sites in Britain during our stay.
-The settlement of Skara Brae is a must-see, and we also visit Maes Howe, Scapa Flow, the Churchill barriers, the Tomb of the Eagles, the 6-metre high Standing Stones of Stenness and the 5000-year-old Ring of Brodgar, amongst other interesting sites.
-Travel by minibus from and returning to Nethy Bridge is included.
+The settlement of Skara Brae is a must-see, and we also visit Maes Howe, Scapa Flow, the Churchill barriers, the Tomb of the Eagles, the 6-metre high Standing Stones of Stenness and the 5000-year-old Ring of Brodgar, amongst other interesting sites, especially on Rousay.
+Travel by minibus from and returning to Nethy Bridge is included, but you can meet us at another point on route if you wish to have a longer stay, perhaps with our Shetland trip!

 The holiday will be run at a relaxed pace, with time for exploring historical sites, photography and botany as well as fabulous birdwatching in a spectacular setting!
 There will be short to moderate (1 to 5 mile) walks every day, often over rough, uneven or soft ground with several stiles to climb over.
 Weather can be wild and unpredictable, but temperatures will average around 15 degrees Celsius.